-- The starting point is the design factor, that is, the inverse of the selection probability. - This initial factor is adjusted to take into account the registrations produced during the period, since these are not included, due to time limits, within the framework of which the sample is drawn. - The factor adjusted for discharges is the one entered in the CALMAR program for calibration to the NUE (still expressed in terms of legal units).
+- The starting point is the design factor or weight (Fh), that is, the inverse of the selection probability, which in the case of a stratified sample, is given by Fh=Nh/nh, where Nh is the number total ULE in stratum h of the framework, and nh the total ULE in h of the sample. - Fh is adjusted to take into account the 'entries' produced during the period, since these are not included, due to deadlines, in the framework from which the sample is drawn. - The factor adjusted for 'departures' is calibrated to the NUE (still expressed in terms of legal units), by activity class and by activity and size group, using the CALMAR macro, carried out in SAS by the French INSEE.

-The calibration domains are class and group \times size, with size taking the following values: 0 employees, from 1 to 9, from 10 to 19, from 20 to 49 and greater than or equal to 50.
+The calibration size groups are as follows: 0 employees, 1 to 9, 10 to 19, 20 to 49 and greater than or equal to 50.

-The factor that comes out of CALMAR, applied to the effective sample, replicates the NUE at the level of detail established by the calibration domains.
-This factor is the one used for variables referring to numbers of units, which is why it is denoted by fNU.
+The calibrated factor applied to the effective sample replicates the NUE at the level of detail established by the calibration domains.
+This factor is the one used for variables referring to numbers of units, and is denoted by fNU..